EFFECTIVE DATE: May 05, 2022

 Your Rights to Your Personal Information

-As mentioned above, We maintain data about you in only pseudonymized form, which means that we do not know your identity because we do not process your name, email address, or other identifiable information.
+As mentioned above, We maintain data about you in only pseudonymized form, meaning we do not know your identity because we do not process your name, email address, or other identifiable information.
 Instead, we only process digital identifiers such as cookie IDs, IP addresses, mobile advertising IDs on your device, network browsing history and associated preferences, and in some limited circumstances, your hashed email address.

 Why We Collect Your Personal Information.

-We process your Personal Information in order to provide Services and personalized advertisements to You.
+We process your Personal Information to provide Services and personalized advertisements to You.

 Where do We Collect Your Personal Information